 4. Identify how you should respond when a sexual assault disclosure is made.

 5. List the steps you can take on your campus to prevent sexual assaults.

 6. Locate the resources available on your campus.

 7. Formulate ideas on student-led peer to peer awareness campaigns on consent and bystander awareness for your campus.

-Intended Audience: fraternity members, sorority members, incoming first year class, the entire student body
+Intended Audience: fraternity members, sorority members, student athletes, incoming first-year class, the entire student body